windyboy/In-Memoria/MCP_SETUP.md

 ## Security Notes

-- All data stays local (SQLite + SurrealDB for vectors)
+- All data stays local (SQLite).
+If vector search is enabled, embeddings are stored in your Qdrant instance.
 - No telemetry or phone-home functionality
 - Path validation prevents access outside project boundaries
 - Rate limiting protects against DoS attacks